EOS Logistics Solutions

 How Inbound Logistics Works

 EOS connects inbound freight movement with warehouse execution.
-The objective is not just transportation—it is controlled transition into inventory readiness.
+The objective is not just transportation—it is controlled transition into inventory readiness, storage, fulfillment, transfer, or distribution.

 1